-Moreover we run a large interdisciplinary project (Eco2) on human-wildlife interactions and conservation behaviour in Egypt, funded by the WUR-INREF program and since 2024 are involved in a large project on human-wildlife conflicts around protected areas in Rwanda (CONNECT project funded by WUR-Global Sustainability program).
+Moreover I coordinate a large interdisciplinary project (Eco2) on human-wildlife interactions and conservation behaviour in Egypt, funded by the WUR-INREF program (watch Eco2 movie) and since 2024 we are involved in a large project on human-wildlife conflicts around protected areas in Rwanda (CONNECT project funded by WUR-Global Sustainability program).

 Students, feel free to contact me for thesis opportunities within the research lines (also see projects below) or if you have other ideas for a thesis project.